Under Contract...Now What?

 3. Seller’s Property Disclosure: if this document was completed by the seller, they’ll send it over to us.
 It reviews the information the seller knows about the property.
 They are usually more ‘lightly’ filled out – which is another great reason why an inspection is a part of the real estate process as the inspection shares the most about the home than this disclosure.
 At times, a seller may not have this.
 If they don’t you’ll receive a Source of Water (otherwise already in Seller’s Property Disclosure).

-4. Source of Water: sometimes they’ll submit a separate source of water so you know who the water company that servicers you home is.
+4. Source of Water: sometimes they’ll submit a separate source of water so you know which water company services the home.

 Again, Gina will send these over to you once we receive them from the seller!
 As always, let us know what questions you have.